Toward robust early-warning models: A horse race, ensembles and model uncertainty: Introduction

-This paper aims at tackling all of the three above mentioned challenges.
-First, we conduct an objective horse race of methods for early-warning models.
-The competition includes a large number of common classification techniques from conventional statistics and machine learning and its objectivity derives mainly from identical sampling into in-sample and out-of-sample data for each method (including similar indicators, countries and time spans), and identical model specifications (including for instance forecast horizons, treatment of post-crisis bias and publication lags).
-In order not to overfit and for comparability, we make use of cross-validation (i.e., rotation estimation) and recursive real-time estimations to assure that and assess how results generalize to independent data.
+This paper aims at providing a solution to all of the three above mentioned challenges.
+First, we conduct an objective horse race of methods for early-warning models, including a large number of common techniques from conventional statistics and machine learning, with a particular focus on the problem as a classification task.
+The objectivity of the exercise derives from identical sampling into in-sample and out-of-sample data for each method, identical model selection, and identical model specification.
+For generalizability and comparability, we make use of cross-validation and recursive real-time estimation to assure that and assess how results generalize to out-of-sample data.
+Rather than an absolute ranking that could be generalized to any context, this provides evidence on the potential in more advanced machine learning approaches in these types of exercises, as well as points to the importance of using appropriate resampling techniques, such as accounting for time dependence.
 Second, acknowledging the fact that no one method can be generalized to outperform all others, we put forward two strands of approaches for the simultaneous use of multiple methods.
 A natural starting point is to collect model signals from all methods in the horse race, in order to assess the number of methods that signal for a given country at a given point in time.
 Two structured approaches involve choosing the best method (in-sample) for out-of-sample use, and relying on the majority vote of all methods together.
 Then, moving toward more standard ensemble methods for the use of multiple methods, we combine model output probabilities into an arithmetic mean of all methods.
 With potential further gains in aggregation, we take a performance-weighted mean by letting methods with better in-sample performance contribute more to the aggregated model output.
 Third, we provide approaches to testing statistical significance in early-warning exercises, including both model performance and output uncertainty.
 With the sampling techniques of repeated cross-validation and bootstrapping, we estimate properties of the performance of models, and may hence test for statistical significance when ranking models.
 Further, through sampling techniques, we may also use the variation in model output and thresholds to compute properties for capturing their reliability for individual observations.
 Beyond confidence bands for representation of uncertainty, this also provides a basis for hypothesis testing, in which an interest of importance ought to be whether a model output is statistically significantly different from the cut-off threshold.
-The approaches put forward in this paper are illustrated in a European setting.
-We use a large number of macro-financial indicators for European economies since the 1980s as a playground.